allfed/Renewables-Nuclear-Winter/README.md

 This repo was set up to analyze the nuclear winter climate model of [Coupe et al. 2019](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JD030509) to look at the impact of a nuclear winter on renewable energy production.

 ## Codebase orientation
-* `scripts/Explore.ipynb` queries the Coupe et al. data to make some useful figures.
-Start there; it contains useful explanations.
+* `scripts/Explore.ipynb` queries the Coupe et al. montly average data to make some useful figures.
 * `scripts/Solar-Power.ipynb` combines the Coupe et al. data with a database of solar farms to quantify the effect of a nuclear winter on solar power production.
 * `scripts/Wind-Power.ipynb` combines the Coupe et al. data with a database of wind farms to quantify the effect of a nuclear winter on wind power production.
 * `src/analysis.py` contains the main code for this project.